rhblind/drf-haystack/docs/advanced_usage.rst

 ========

 Faceting is a way of grouping and narrowing search results by a common factor, for example we can group all results which are registered on a certain date.
-Similar to the :ref:`more-like-this-label`, the faceting functionality is implemented by setting up a special ``^search/facets/$`` route on any view which inherits from the ``HaystackViewSet`` class.
+Similar to :ref:`more-like-this-label`, the faceting functionality is implemented by setting up a special ``^search/facets/$`` route on any view which inherits from the ``HaystackViewSet`` class.